MajidMehrnia/AI-Physics-Informed-ML-Modeling/README.md

 ## Description

-This repository uses Modulus to study the conjugate heat transfer between the heat sink and the surrounding fluid.
+This repository uses AI Modulus to simulate the heat transfer.
 The temperature variations inside solid and fluid would be solved in a coupled manner with appropriate interface boundary conditions.
-In this tutorial, you will learn:
+In this repository, it is discussed:

 1- How to generate a 3D geometry using the geometry module in AI-driven.